 Patients ask: Am I at increased risk for ovarian hyperstimulation syndrome (OHSS) after taking Cetrotide®?

-Tell them: OHSS can occur after treatment with Cetrotide®.
+Possible Response: OHSS can occur after treatment with Cetrotide®.
 In clinical trials, OHSS occurred in 3.5% of patients.

 Patients ask: Can I still use my medication if I left it outside in a car during hot or cold weather?